Australians leave homes as heat, winds escalate fire danger

-EDEN, Australia (AP) — Communities across Australia’s fire-ravaged southeast were bracing for a long day of mounting danger on Friday as thousands abandoned their homes for evacuation centers and military helicopters dropped emergency supplies to towns at risk of being isolated by blazes fanned by rising winds.
+EDEN, Australia (AP) — Thousands of people fled their homes and helicopters dropped supplies to towns at risk of nearby wildfires as hot, windy conditions Friday threatened already fire-ravaged southeastern Australian communities.

 The danger is centered on New South Wales and Victoria, Australia’s most populous states, where temperatures and wind speeds are escalating after a few days of relatively benign conditions.

-“We want people out (and) into safer places,” Rural Fire Service Commissioner Shane Fitzsimmons told reporters.
+“A long afternoon to go, a long night still to go, for all our firefighters and those affected by the fires,” Fitzimmons said.

-In neighboring Victoria, evacuation orders were issued in alpine areas.
-Victorian Premier Daniel Andrews pleaded with residents to evacuate fire-danger areas when alerts were issued.
+In neighboring Victoria, evacuation orders were issued in alpine areas, and Premier Daniel Andrews pleaded with residents to heed alerts and avoid complacency even though no fresh destruction was being reported.

-“If it is safe to get out, then you must get out.
-That is the only way to guarantee your safety,” Andrews said on Thursday.
+“Despite this unprecedented fire activity, we have nobody who is unaccounted for, we have no further people who have died, and we have no further communities who have been cut off,” Andrews told reporters.
+“Now, all of those things can change and that is perhaps the most powerful reminder that we have to remain vigilant.
+Please, listen to the warnings and do as you are asked.
+If you are told to leave a community, and you can leave, then you should leave.”

 The unprecedented fire crisis in southeast Australia has claimed at least 26 lives, destroyed more than 2,000 homes and scorched an area twice the size of the U.S. state of Maryland since September.